Buttan Singh: Wrestling career

 Involving the dictation test issued under Australia's Immigration Restriction Act 1901, on 28 June 1909 from Western Australia, Singh was issued a certificate to exempt him from the test should he return to Australia.
 At this time he was described as 5 ft 9.5 in height, dark complexion, black hair, black eyes, and a 'thick set build'.
 Having already competed with Peter Bannon and Massa Singh, he departed for London on 29 June 1909 on board the short-lived SS Pericles, returning on the SS Roon, disembarking at Fremantle on 17 June 1912.

 While wrestling in England he beat Bob Berry, Jack Winrow, Jack Whistler, and others, but most notably, the all-conquering Henry Irslinger.
 Irslinger was a veteran already at twenty-one weighed 11 st 4.5 lb, to Singh's 11 st 0.75 lb at 46 years of age, when they met in York for a £100 purse and £25 side-wager.
 With double-barred Nelsons and strangle-holds prohibited, after four continuous and punishing hours without a fall, Irslinger gave in, and Singh was declared 'champion of the world'.
 A mustachioed Singh appeared on the 1910 Taddy wrestler cigarette card.

 Buttan Singh also demonstrated his skill in the United States of America.
 Whilst not comparing the day's current wrestlers to their predecessors, he did not care for the Boston crab, toeholds, and other grips, indicating it spoiled a clean sport.

 Later life

 Singh allegedly by July 1906 'had taken unto himself a wife and a pub, so his time was fully occupied in attending to the beer and telling Desdemona of the battles he had waged on the mat'.

 With the death of wrestler Gunga Brahm in February 1916, Singh was one of the campaigners to have him cremated instead of buried, in accordance with the Sikh religion.
 Brahm's ashes were then to be sent to India to be thrown into the Ganges.

 Advertised as the 'Hindoo Wonder Worker', Singh appeared as the 'exceptional vaudeville attraction' at the Carlton Theatre, Kogarah, southern Sydney, for Saturday 27 August 1927.

-Singh was well-alive by 1929, but his whereabouts and life after this date have not been found.
+Singh was well-alive by 1929 where a report of his death was a mistaken identity ("Whereupon the old fellow skipper around to the office of a Perth daily [newspaper] to indignantly and emphatically deny the rumor"), in early 1932 was at Wiluna, Western Australia, at a local welterweight event, and was present at the Luxor Theatre, Perth, match in October 1934.
+Singh's whereabouts and life after 1934 have not been found.